jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 ```

+<a id="codepointCharName"></a>

 #### 2.4.6.   codepointCharName

     .RexxUnicode~codepointCharName(codepoint, raiseError=.false)

-Returns the Unicode standard name for the given codepoint, or an empty string if not available.
+Returns the Unicode standard name for the given codepoint, or an empty string if the codepoint has no Unicode standard name.

 This method requires the `ICU4ooRexx` class.
 If it is not loaded, the method returns an empty string or, if requested, raises an error.